moderndatacompany/dataos.info/docs/interfaces.md

 **Metis**

-Discover, catalog, and observe enterprise data with comprehensive metadata management, providing technical and business context.
-Metis powers its UI by making the metadata available for users to explore and discover assets.
-To know more, click [here](/interfaces/metis/).
+Discover, catalog, and observe enterprise data and Resources with comprehensive metadata management, providing technical and business context.
+Metis powers its UI by making the metadata available for users to explore and discover Products, Data Assets and DataOS Resources.
+To know more, click [here](/interfaces/metis_new/).

 **Notebook**